malisper/Clint/README.txt

 figure out how to have it load with the rest of Clint (all of the primitives will be loaded).
 To load it manually, use either cl-load in the ICL or load from within Clint.

+Evaluating Code: There are currently two wasy to evaluate code with Clint.
+There is the procedure "repl", which will start a repl.
+And there is eval-string, which takes a string of the code to be evaluated as an argument.